 Planning a Circle Tour of Lake Michigan

-For a summer road trip, follow the shores of this Midwestern Riviera.
+For a great summer road trip, follow the shores of this Midwestern Riviera.

 If sun, sand and water are your favorite things, the Circle Tour of Lake Michigan is the vacation for you.